 Autonomous operations · homelab

-The homelab that runs itself.
+The homelab that finds its own faults.

 Fixes logged